assetnote/commonspeak2/README.md

 Any set of extensions can be passed via the `-e` flag, i.e. `-e aspx,php,html,js`.

-### Features in active-development
+### Features in Active Development

 Feel free to send pull requests to complete the features below, add datasets or improve the architecture of this project.
 Thank you!

-**Routes based extraction**
+**Routes Based Extraction**

 We can create SQL statements that cover routing patterns in almost any web framework.
 For now we support the following web frameworks to extract path's from:

-- Rails
+- Rails  [working implementation ✅]
-- NodeJS
+- NodeJS [to be implemented ❎]
-- Tomcat
+- Tomcat [to be implemented ❎]

-This data can be extracted using the following command (currently not working):
+This data can be extracted using the following command:

-`⟩ ./commonspeak2 --project crunchbox-160315 --credentials credentials.json routes --frameworks nodejs,tomcat -l 100000 -o nodejs-tomcat-routes.txt`
+`⟩ ./commonspeak2 --project crunchbox-160315 --credentials credentials.json routes --frameworks rails -l 100000 -o rails-routes.txt`

 WARNING: running the above query will cost you **lots** of money (over $20 per framework).
 Commonspeak2 will prompt to confirm that this is OK.
 To skip this prompt use the `--silent` flag.

 We will update this repo with any wordlists generated using these options.
 Please keep a watch out for updates to the `/compiled` folder in this repo.

+When this is ran on for Rails routes, Commonspeak2 does the following:

+1) Pulls Rails routes from `config/routes.rb` using Regex and the latest Github dataset.
+2) Processes the data, converts it into paths and does contexual replacements to make the path valid (i.e. converting `/:id` to `/1234`)
+3) Normalizes the path, finally saving to disk after all the processing is complete.

 **Scheduled Wordlist Generation**